quantasaurus/quant_coin_overview/README.md

   - Grid bot - If price < x then buy; if price > y then sell
   - Deadman bot - Immediate dumpage when trigger met
   - Iceberg Seller - Splits sell order into chunks and sells at specified interval
+  - Follower Bot - Set another wallet to watch and follower bot will make the same trades
+  - Revenge Bot - Set another wallet to watch and as soon as they buy ASA this bot sells same ASA

-## Hold bot competitions
+## Future bot competitions
-  - Speed (release a test ASA and pool.  first bot to buy wins.
-QuantCoin for entry fee)
+  - Speed (release a test ASA and pool.  first bot to buy wins all entry fees)
   - Trading (release a test ASA and pool.
-Bot to make most profit wins.
-QuantCoin for entry fee)
+Bot to make most profit wins all entry fees)

-## QuantCoin Liquidity Automated Trading
-  - QuantCoin to be utilized in liquidity pools with assets predicted to increase in value
-  - Increase in other asset values also increases QuantCoin value
-  - Simple linear regression model at first to pick which assets to provide liquidity for
-  - Rebalance possibly daily or as necessary